ipiyer/react-monthrange-picker/README.md

 ##### onSelect

-`onSelect` is a callback fn triggered when the user selection changes, the fn is called with the current selection range of type `CustomPropTypes.MomentRangeType`.
+`onSelect` is a callback fn triggered when the user month selection changes, the fn is called with the current selection range of type `CustomPropTypes.MomentRangeType`.

 ```
   onSelect: React.PropTypes.func